runepiper/higgs/README.md

 # Higgs

-Higgs is a tiny package to help you with a small project that doesn't need a full fledged framework like Larvel.
-It has a very basic routing without dynamic parts (yet).
+Higgs is a tiny framework to help you with small projects that doesn't need a full fledged framework like Laravel.
+It has a very basic routing without dynamic parts also know as slugs.
 It also uses a templating engine called [Fluid](https://github.com/TYPO3/Fluid).
+It is very powerful yet very universal and easy to learn, because of it's HTML style writing.

 ## `composer.json`
 ```JSON